 This is undoubtedly Alessandro Pollini, man of letters (dates unknown) about whom thus far I have been able to gather only scant biographical information.
-But his name appears often in relation to the personal intellectual circle of Alexander VII of whom he was an esteemed member.
+But his name appears often in relation to the personal intellectual circle of Alexander VII of which he was an esteemed member.

 From Ludwig von Pastor, History of the Popes [St. Louis: Herder, 1940, vol 31, p.
 269]: "As Ferdinand of Fürstenberg, subsequently Bishop of Paderborn, reported in the year 1657 [in a letter to Francis van der Veken, June 23, 1657], [Fabio Chigi] was in the habit even as Pope and during the hottest hours of the day to forgo the customary siesta of the Italians.
 He invited instead, as it were in rotation, some of his poetically endowed friends such as Natale Rondinini, Alessandro Pollini, Agostino Favoriti and Fürstenberg himself, and during the midday meal and afterwards he would discourse with them and Sforza Pallavicino for a couple of hours on literary and scientific topics."